-Proceeds from the sales of equity and debt securities were \$73.5 million in 1999 and \$27.9 million in 1998.
-In 1997, the only available-for-sale security sold was an investment in Tyco International common stock (See Note 18).
+Proceeds from the sales of equity and debt securities were \$73.5 million, \$27.9 million, and \$1,533.5 million in 1999, 1998 and 1997, respectively.
+In 1997, the only available-for-sale security sold was an investment in Tyco International common stock (See Note 19 of Notes to Consolidated Financial Statements).
 The gross realized gains from sales of equity and debt investments were \$12.6 million in 1999 and \$2.0 million in 1998.
 The gross realized losses from sales of equity and debt investments were \$38.8 million in 1999 and \$16.1 million in 1998.

 Property, Plant and Equipment: Property, plant and equipment is stated at cost.
 For utility plant, cost includes contracted services, direct labor and materials, indirect charges for engineering, supervision, general and administrative costs and an allowance for funds used during construction (AFUDC).
 The AFUDC rate was 6.00% in 1999, 6.00% in 1998 and 5.80% in 1997.
 The cost of additions to utility plant and replacement units of property are capitalized.
 Maintenance costs and replacement of minor items of property are charged to expense as incurred.
 When units of depreciable property are retired, the original cost and removal cost, less salvage value, are charged to accumulated depreciation.